Who wouldn’t mind having a garden of fresh lavender that not only looks like a sea of violet but smells refreshing as well?

-Here is a brief summary of the differences between English vs French Lavender
+Here is a summary of the differences between English Vs French Lavender

-Both are appealing and the one you should plant depends on several factors and requirements.
+Both are appealing and the one you should plant as per his requirements.

 Comparison Between English and French Lavender

 Picking the lavender that you want to grow depends on more than just climate and availability.

 You may even have some stipulations of your own.
 Maybe the lavender should be of a certain size only or should be usable in cooking.